 The Silky Leash Technique was developed by Grisha Stewart.
 It teaches the dog to yield to small amounts of pressure on the leash.

 Start inside, in a boring room, and have some treats ready.

 You can use a clicker if you are used to using one, or simply mark the right behavior with a short word, such as “yes!”

-Clip the leash on the collar, and wait until things are calm.
-Apply a slight pressure on the leash to one side, and wait for your pup to yield a bit to that pressure.
+Clip the leash onto your dog’s collar, and wait until things are calm.
+Apply a slight amount of pressure on the leash to one side, and wait for your pup to yield a bit to that pressure.
 Your pup might actually move towards the leash pressure, or just shift his weight a bit.
 Take whatever you get!

 Mark the moment, and give a treat.
 Wash, rinse, and repeat until you can see the dog respond readily to very slight leash pressure while inside, then start working on it in a familiar place outside.

-Check out the video of me working on silky leash training with Barley below.
+Check out the video of Kayla working on silky leash training with Barley below.

-Then start to deliver the treat right next to the seam of your pants at head height for your dogs.
-I tell my clients to keep their hand touching their leg, so that they deliver the treat nice and close.
+- Next, start to deliver the treat right next to the seam of your pants at head height for your dogs.
+Keep your hand touching your leg, so that you’re delivering the treat nice and close.
 This helps train your dog to stay super close to you.

 Keep walking around, counting out loud, and ignore anyone giving you funny looks.
-Like all leash walking techniques, start playing this game when you are somewhere relatively boring and safe.
+Like all leash walking techniques, start playing this game somewhere relatively boring and safe.